neuralmagic/deepsparse/examples/aws-serverless/README.md

 To edit the hardware configuration of the Fargate container, you can edit the default values in the `template.yaml` file in the `batch` directory.

-Fargate is currently configured to deploy with 4 VCPUs and 8GB of RAM.
+Fargate is currently configured to deploy with 4 vCPUs and 8GB of RAM.

 ## Option 2: Create Realtime Inference Infra